rmsare/scarp-reduce/README.md

 - `XXX` and `YYYY` are the most siginificant digits of the dataset's lower left corner (XXX000, YYYY000) in UTM coordinate system.
 In this case, I work in UTM zone 10N.

 ### TODO
+See scarplet-python issue tracker for all tasks related to scarplet project

+- Refactor to use rasterio instead of GDAL bindings, remove various hack-y subprocess calls
 - Tests, ack
 - Add SQS task management from private repo